METALKRUSHER/METALKRUSHER/README.md

 DNI PROTREE AND ANY PPL WHO INHABIT THAT FORSAKENED TREE

-ex friends dni.
-ESPECIALLY those who have friends who are at the protree, shows me that you never changed and that frankly disgusts me.
+ex friends iwec or just dni w me at all